Is the Samsung Galaxy S8 still worth buying in 2024

 The Galaxy S8 has a 5.8-inch Quad HD+ Super AMOLED (2960 x 1440) display with 570 PPI.

-It is more pixels per inch than the display on the S20 (563 pixels).
+That is more pixels per inch than on the display of the S20 (563 pixels).

-This, combined with the S8’s 0.4″ smaller display, results in a very crisp and vibrant display that’s a joy to watch videos on and use daily.
+Together with the 0.4″ inch-smaller display of the S8, this results in a very sharp display that is fun to watch videos on and use every day.

-The S8 was released before “full screen” displays were popular, but it was revolutionary, with no side bezels and a small top and bottom chin.
-It was dubbed the “Infinity Display” by Samsung and is still in use today.
-It is, in fact, the same display as in the S9, and it remains one of the best smartphone panels ever.
+The S8 was launched before “full-screen” displays became popular, but it was revolutionary: It had no side bezels and a small chin at the top and bottom.
+Samsung called it the “Infinity Display” and it is still used today.
+It is the same display as in the S9 and remains one of the best smartphone panels of all time.

 Processor and RAM

-The Exynos Octa 8895 (2.3GHz Quad + 1.7GHz Quad), 64-bit, 10nm processor in the Galaxy S8, is paired with 4GB of RAM.
-The processor is comparable to Snapdragon 835, which came standard phones in the United States.
+The Exynos Octa 8895 (2.3GHz Quad + 1.7GHz Quad), a 64-bit, 10nm processor in the Galaxy S8, is paired with 4GB of RAM.
+The processor is comparable to the Snapdragon 835 that shipped with standard phones in the United States.

-The Exynos Octa-core processor in the S8 is a couple of generations old, but it’s still a fast performer.
-In 2017, Geekbench tested its benchmark, yielding a multi-core score of 1457.
-To put that in context, the S10 received a score of 2,490, but it is two generations younger, having been released in 2019.
+The Exynos octa-core processor in the S8 is a couple of years old, but it’s still fast.
+In 2017, Geekbench tested its benchmark and achieved a multi-core score of 1457.
+In comparison, the S10 received a score of 2,490, but it is two generations younger and was released in 2019.

 Life of the battery

-The 3000 mAh battery on the Galaxy S8 is rated for 20 hours of talk time and 16 hours of video playback.
-In practice, you should get a full day out of the battery with moderate use.
-The majority of reviewers highly rate battery life.
+The 3000 mAh battery of the Galaxy S8 is designed for 20 hours of talk time and 16 hours of video playback.
+In practice, you should be able to get a whole day out of the battery with moderate use.
+The majority of reviewers rate the battery life highly.

-Of course, battery life is subjective because it is determined by how your phone is used.
+Of course, battery life is subjective because it depends on how you use your phone.
 The answer is fast charging, which the S8 has.
-You can use a fast charger for up to 15W to get a 10 to 50% charge in about 25 minutes.
+You can use a fast charger with up to 15W to charge the battery from 10 to 50% in about 25 minutes.
+Meh…

 Camera